tc39/notes/meetings/2020-03/april-2.md

 SYG: That sounds great to me, to discuss logistics.
 Folks should be more aware when the conversations derail to who gets inconvenienced.

-LBR: MBS answered my first question - the chairs are working on channels for feedback and I believe this is going on, and I believe the reflector would be the correct channel for it.
+LEO: MBS answered my first question - the chairs are working on channels for feedback and I believe this is going on, and I believe the reflector would be the correct channel for it.
 It comes with a suggestion, if you can present candidate solution before the meeting if we intend to have a discussion, please present something so we can mitigate details of the discussion.
 Today I kind of feel overwhelmed with all of the options.
 I prefer to work on top of a single option.

 MBS: I’m open to receiving feedback and to discussing 1-1.
 You can email me, we can find time on the calendar together, there’s also a chair group email you can send things to.
 I’m always open to discussing things, I don’t know all the answers.
 Everyone’s feedback helps make these decisions.